 If you’re a new client, here is where you can find the forms we use.

 All forms listed below will be automatically sent for completion once the client portal has been set up by clicking on the orange “Request Appointment” button below.

-The client portal is used to book all appointments, pay for services electronically and send/receive documents during the treatment period.
+The client portal is used to book all appointments, pay for services electronically, and send or receive documents during the treatment period.

 PDF versions of all forms are found below for your convenience.

 For all other insurances, Voz Speech Therapy is considered to be an out-of-network provider.
 However, that doesn’t mean your insurance will not cover some or all services.
 Depending on your current plan and company, your insurance may still be billed for reimbursement.